 The regional governor shall refuse to issue a work permit if the employer does not comply with requirements related to the presentation of the above information or other specific requirements foreseen for the obtainment of a work permit.
 Furthermore, an employer that has provided false testimony or concealed the truth, has filed false documents, or is attempting to hire a foreigner whose qualifications do not reflect the nature of work being given to him/her in the case of a regulated profession, shall also be refused a work permit.
 Additionally, an employer that has been found guilty of the illegal employment of foreigners and has once again been found guilty of a similar offense within a two-year period, cannot count on obtaining a permit.
 Also, foreigners whose stay in Poland is not tolerated cannot count on obtaining a work permit within the Republic of Poland.

 6. Simplified procedures for the issuance of work permits

-The issuance of a work permit in respect to certain groups of foreigners does not require the carrying out of proceedings associated with the requirement to first seek out employees from among the local unemployed workforce or to meet other detailed terms associated with the issuance of such permits.
-The list of persons that shall obtain a work permit even if candidates for the given post may be found from among the local workforce is defined in the Act as well as the Regulation of the Minister of Labour and Social Policies dated 29 January 2009 regarding defining circumstances in which a work permit is issued to a foreigner regardless of detailed terms defined for the issuance of a work permit to a foreigner (Journal of Laws of 2009, No. 16 item 85 as amended).
+The issuance of a work permit with respect to certain groups of foreigners does not require the carrying out of proceedings associated with the requirement to first seek out employees from among the local unemployed workforce or to meet other detailed terms associated with the issuance of such permits.
+The list of persons that shall obtain a work permit even if candidates for the given post may be found from among the local workforce is defined in the Act as well as the Regulation of the Minister of Labour and Social Policies dated 29 January 2009 regarding defining circumstances in which a work permit is issued to a foreigner regardless of detailed terms defined for the issuance of a work permit to a foreigner.

 - the family members of diplomatic and international organisation personnel as well as their private house servants,